 Some people are obsessed with video games, while others have no interest in gaming or understand the fun of it.

 It is a mistake to begin planning your eSports competition without a full understanding of the sport and your target demographic.

 Zero in on the people most likely to watch and take part in the tournament.
 Tailor all the details of your upcoming competition to the needs, desires and tastes of these gamers.

 Remember, the event isn't about you, it's about them.

 Once you have a full understanding of your target demographic, you can efficiently use your time and marketing effort as you lay the groundwork for the upcoming event.

 If you suspect there is minimal local interest in such a tournament, perform a dry run on a small scale by hosting a “micro” eSports competition at your home or another local building that can be rented at an affordable rate.

-Gauge the response for this small-scale eSports competition and you will probably find there is enough of a response to justify holding a significantly larger event.
+Gauge the response to this small-scale eSports competition, and you will probably find there is enough of a response to justify holding a significantly larger event.

 Other ways to test your demographics and get to know your market:

 Conduct heavy research on the industry (Evaluate competition, run SWOT analysis, different game types, past prizes offered, etc.)